-Though the difference is very confusing and has constantly been blurred over the years, technically yes, there is a difference between the two.
+Though the difference is very confusing and has constantly been blurred over the years, technically, yes, there is a difference between the two.
 While both terms are increasingly used alternatively, it should be clear that cantaloupes are a type of muskmelon.

 All cantaloupes are muskmelons, but not all muskmelons are cantaloupes; muskmelons have a lot of other types.
-Do these qualify as cantaloupes?
-No. But they are very closely related to cantaloupes and share much of their defining characteristics.
+They are very closely related to cantaloupes and share many of their defining characteristics.

 Types of Cantaloupes

 This is the real deal.
-Dubbed as the ‘true cantaloupe,’ European cantaloupes or Cucumis Melo Cantalupensis are characterized by their gray-green and tough rinds.
-The rinds are slightly netted or more often, not netted at all.
+Dubbed as the “true cantaloupe,” European cantaloupes, or Cucumis Melo Cantalupensis, are characterized by their gray-green and tough rinds.
+The rinds are slightly netted or, more often, not netted at all.

 North American Cantaloupe

 Some argue that the North American cantaloupe is not a cantaloupe at all; it is simply a type of muskmelon.

-The North American cantaloupe (Cucumis Melo Reticulatus) distinguishes itself from the true cantaloupe by way of its rough, reticulated skin, over a pale yellow shell.
-The rind isn’t quite as hard as that of the True Cantaloupe, but the flavors and odor are similar.
+The North American cantaloupe (Cucumis Melo Reticulatus) distinguishes itself from the true cantaloupe by way of its rough, reticulated skin over a pale yellow shell.
+The rind isn’t quite as hard as that of the true Cantaloupe, but the flavors and odor are similar.

 The raised netting becomes more pronounced as the fruit ripens and the rind transforms from a greenish shade to tan, while the flesh remains juicy, orange, and fragrant.

-The Asian type isn’t as deeply netted as its North American counterpart, and its flesh isn’t as vibrant as the Western versions.
-Instead, the Asian cantaloupes (also Cucumis Melo Reticulatus) have pale orange flesh, more delicate flavors, and a subtle netting on a pale green or yellowish background.
+The Asian type isn’t as deeply netted as its North American counterpart, and its flesh isn’t as vibrant as the Western version.
+Instead, Asian cantaloupes (also Cucumis Melo Reticulatus) have pale orange flesh, more delicate flavors, and a subtle netting on a pale green or yellowish background.